 The commercial space industry is estimated to be worth $2.7 trillion in the next 30 years, so it will be interesting to see how it and other space-related fields continue to manifest as causes in the philanthropy realm.
-As we’ve reported, well-known, glitzy competitions like the XPRIZE, which offers multi-million-dollar payouts to winning teams in areas including space travel, lunar exploration and safe CO2 sequestration, can have both advantages and downsides.
-While they have the potential to boost scientific energy and innovation, they can also disappoint those who don’t win.
-They can also downplay the patient, long-term explorations and collaborations that keeps science advancing on a day-to-day and year-to-year basis.
+As we’ve reported, well-known, glitzy competitions like the XPRIZE, which offers multi-million-dollar payouts to winning teams in areas including space travel, lunar exploration, and safe CO2 sequestration, can have both advantages and downsides.
+While they have the potential to excite the public and boost scientific energy and innovation, they may also divert interest from or downplay the patient, long-term explorations that keep science advancing on a day-to-day and year-to-year basis.
 We’ve covered other space-centric investments, as well, including funders who make big bets on interstellar space exploration and on studying how microorganisms behave on the International Space Station.

 New Space New Mexico stands out from the other more earthly concerns the Albuquerque Community Foundation backs, but the foundation points out on its site that, historically, space flight owes a lot to foundation philanthropy.
 Starting in the 1920s, foundation funding from the likes of the Hodgkins Fund of the Smithsonian Institution and the Daniel and Florence Guggenheim Foundation backed early rocket science endeavors that were “a necessary precursor to space exploration and technologies such as satellite communication.”